top of page

 For Clergy: All canonically resident clergy in the Diocese of Southwest Florida attend Annual Convention.
 Active, canonically-resident clergy in this Diocese who cannot attend a scheduled meeting of the Convention immediately shall inform the Bishop and provide the reason for the absence.
 Clergy canonically resident in this Diocese but who have retired from active service are not required to be present at the meetings of the Convention.

-For Laity: The Canons makes provision for Lay Delegates to be appointed once the time for the Annual Meeting of the Congregation is past:
+For Laity: The Canons make provision for Lay Delegates to be appointed once the time for the Annual Meeting of the Congregation is past:

 Canon I.4.c: Lay Delegates and Alternate Delegates who cannot attend a scheduled meeting of the Convention immediately shall inform the member of the clergy in charge of the Congregation and wardens of the Congregation so that a replacement may be selected.